 - This is the town that you need to plan for if you are keen on Komodo National Park, Cunca Waterfalls, Wae Rebo and Melo.

 - There are plenty of flights from Bali to Labuan Bajo.
-You can look up their timings and fares through this link.

 - You can either rent a bike or just walk around Labuan Bajo to explore it.

 - To get to Komodo Island, refer to the getting here section of this post.